Students have a willingness to learn - ExBulletin

 James Paterson, a 26-year-old post-doctoral student who studies physical education at the University of Wyoming in the United States, recently gave something from his bucket list with a “best experience” in China, who participated in an exchange program for physical education at Shanghai University of Sport.

-As a member of the delegation of your under the American Short-Term Study in China Initiative, who was launched three years ago by the two universities, Paterson made the trip to China and spent the whole march in Shanghai, where he collected knowledge, inspiration, cultural and living experiences, as well as false new friendships.
+As a member of the UW's Delegation under the American Short-Term Study in China Initiative, launched three years ago by the two universities, Paterson made the trip to China and spent the entire Mars in Shanghai, where he collected knowledge, inspiration, cultural and living experiences, as well as forged new friendships.

 “I am very happy, because it has been one of my dreams to get here and to do what I love, what physical education is,” he said.